Familial research key to blood cancer prevention strategy

 In 2016, the World Health Organisation published clinical testing guidelines for familial predisposition to myeloid malignancies.

-“As well as our research study, for families with a history of myeloid blood cancers such as MDS and AML, we are part of an international clinical network of experts and our laboratory offers accredited genetic testing that can be ordered through clinical genetics centres and clinical haematologists,” explained Dr Brown.
+“As well as our research study, for families with a history of myeloid blood cancers such as MDS and AML, we are part of an international clinical network of experts and our laboratory offers accredited genomic testing that can be ordered through clinical genetics centres and clinical haematologists,” explained Dr Brown.

 Why does it seem blood cancer may be occurring more often?